 Your doctor will conduct an exam to get an idea of your overall health, identify possible causes or rule out certain diseases.
-He or she may gently move your head and limbs to judge how much your symptoms affect your range of motion.
+He or she may gently move your head and limbs to assess whether your symptoms affect your range of motion.

 Monitoring for giant cell arteritis

-Your doctor will monitor you for signs or symptoms that may indicate the onset of giant cell arteritis.
-Talk to your doctor immediately if you experience any of the following symptoms:
+Your doctor will monitor you for signs and symptoms that may indicate the onset of giant cell arteritis.
+Talk to your doctor immediately if you experience any of the following:

 - New, unusual or persistent headaches

 - Blurred or double vision or visual loss

 If your doctor suspects you may have giant cell arteritis, he or she will likely order a biopsy of the artery in one of your temples.
 This procedure, performed during local anesthesia, removes a tiny sample of the artery, which is then examined in a laboratory for signs of inflammation.

 - Kermani TA, et al. Polymyalgia rheumatica.
 The Lancet.
 2013;381:63.

 - AskMayoExpert.
 Polymyalgia rheumatica.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.